 Keep in mind that you may experience a green card delay after approval for mail-related reasons if your post office is busy.

-Common Reasons for Delays After Approval
+Common Reasons for Green Cardย Delays After Approval

 Here are some common examples of why you may experience delays or may need to request that a new green card be sent to you:

-- Change of address: When you are approved for a green card, the USCIS will send the finished green card to the address that you have listed on your green card application.
+- Change of address: When you are approved for a green card, USCIS will send the finished green card to the address that you have listed on your green card application.
 However, as you are settling into your new home in the U.S., you may have changed your address since submitting your application.
 This is a common problem that could result in your green card being sent to your old address if you forgot to update it.

-- Mailed to representative: Some immigrants choose to have the USCIS send their finished green card to their representative instead of themselves for a variety of reasons.
+- Mailed to representative: Some immigrants choose to have USCIS send their finished green card to their representative instead of themselves for a variety of reasons.
 Although this can be a good idea in some cases, it will result in you getting your green card a bit later since your representative will then have to forward it to your address.

-- Lost or stolen in the mail: Once the USCIS has mailed your green card, what happens to it is out of their hands.
+- Lost or stolen in the mail: Once USCIS has mailed your green card, what happens to it is out of their hands.
 Because of this, your green card could be susceptible to any type of mail issues, such as having your green card stolen or lost during transit.

 No matter the reason for the green card delay after approval, it is important to get legal representation.
 Having an immigration attorney on your side throughout this process will help you navigate any issues that arise.
 Not only can an attorney help you get approved for a green card, but they can also ensure everything goes smoothly when it comes to receiving your green card and moving forward with your new life in the United States.